-Buah keriang, a fruit that looks like grapes, but frightfully sour.
+Buah Keriang (Eugenia claviflora Roxburgh), a fruit that looks like grapes, but frightfully sour.
 (23 May, 2005)

 Is Pulau Aman worth exploring?
 If you're a true blue explorer like myself, then yes.
 But I have to say it is an extremely dull place for me.
 Nevertheless, if you want to go there, for your information, the ferry departs Bukit Tambun for Pulau Aman at 10am, 1pm, 4pm and 7pm.
 The trip from Pulau Aman for Bukit Tambun at 8am, 12noon, 3pm and 6pm.
 For enquiries, you can contact the Seberang Perai Fishermen Association at +604 397 9796 or +604 530 7185.

 13 January 2012: The ferry to Pulau Aman now runs from Batu Musang in Batu Kawan.
 The pier on Pulau Gedung, where the two British 1905 magazines are located, is now in a bad state due to poor maintenance.
 Similarly, poor maintenance resulted in the collapse of the canopy at Batu Payong.